 What is it?

-We offer three types of sedation to help patients feel more comfortable.
+We offer three types of sedation to help patients feel more comfortable, in addition, local anaesthetic is also used.

 Inhalation sedation involves breathing in nitrous oxide gas to decrease pain sensitivity.
-It’s commonly known as ‘laughing gas’ or ‘happy gas’ to decrease pain sensitivity.
+It’s commonly known as ‘laughing gas’ or ‘happy gas’ to reduce anxiety.

 - Patients are conscious and able to co-operate during the procedure